jmhaspiel/SI507-FinalProject/README.md

 	10. Creates a plotly html file visualizing data for the team or teams over all active years.
 Shows win totals and win %s.
 	11. Prompts user to run again or quit!

+TO TEST:
+1. Run the SI507F17_finalproject_tests file.
+2. Enjoy